probablyfine/MK-OCR/README.md

 <img src='https://github.com/probablyfine/MK-OCR/raw/main/readme-img/intro.jpg'>

 I wrote it after playing a bunch of Mario Kart online and wondering how the game awards points after a race.
 It's obvious that you get more points for beating players with a better rating than you, and lose more points for losing to someone with a worse rating than you, but the exact rules aren't clear.
 I thought I might be able to work out the pattern if I could analyze the data.
-I haven't figured it out really (I'll probably post more about that another time), but maybe someone else wants to take a crack at it, or just wants to look at a simple machine learning example.
+I haven't figured it out really (I'll probably post more about that another time), but maybe someone else wants to take a crack at it.
+If nothing else, this might be useful as an example of a simple machine learning task.

 # How